-We use the H diffusivities determined at the end of each experiment, i.e., the data in San Carlos olivine SC1-2 after 68 hours of heating at 800°C and in the Kilauea Iki olivine after 8 hours of heating at 1000°C, combined with the estimate || a for Kilauea Iki olivine at 1200°C, to estimate rough Arrhenius laws for bulk H in natural Fe-bearing olivine in all three directions during dehydration (Figure 10, Table 3).
-The errors on these estimates are very large and difficult to estimate with only 2 to 3 points.
-Additional data, particularly at high temperatures, would be very useful.
+We use the H+ diffusivities determined at the end of each experiment, i.e., the data in San Carlos olivine SC1-2 after 68 hours of heating at 800°C and in the Kilauea Iki olivine after 8 hours of heating at 1000°C, combined with the diffusivity || a for the untreated Kilauea Iki olivine at 1200°C, to estimate rough Arrhenius laws for bulk H+ in natural Fe-bearing olivine in all three directions during dehydration (Figure 11).
 For convenience, we assume a constant activation energy of 130 kJ/mol and vary the pre-exponential factor D0, which, as plotted in Figure 10, is 10-5.4 m2/s || a, 10-6.9 m2/s || b, and 10-6.6 m2/s || c.
-The errors on these estimatesDo are very large (can you hazard a reasonable guess?) and difficult to estimate with only 2 to 3 points.
-Additional data, particularly at high temperatures, would be very useful.
-The final diffusivity estimates for [Ti] and [Si] are similar to those for bulk H and so are likely to follow similar Arrhenius laws.
+The errors on these estimates are difficult to estimate with only 2 to 3 data points, and additional data, particularly at high temperatures, would be very useful.
+The final diffusivity estimates for [Ti] and [Si] are similar to those for bulk H+ and so are likely to follow similar Arrhenius laws.

 Discussion

-Comparison with previous work for bulk H
+Comparison with previous work for bulk H+

-The Arrhenius laws for our final bulk H diffusivities (Figure 10) are consistent with the large majority of previous observations of H movement out of Fe-bearing olivines in nature.
-Thoraval and Demouchy 2014 extensively discuss 1- and 3-dimensional modeling of FTIR profiles of natural dehydrated olivine, with specific application to H profiles in Pali-aike olivine measured by Demouchy et al. 2006 and including discussion of H profiles measured by Peslier and Luhr 2006 and Denis et al. 2013.
+The Arrhenius laws for our final bulk H+ diffusivities (Figure 11) are consistent with the large majority of previous observations of H+ movement out of Fe-bearing olivines in nature.
+Thoraval and Demouchy 2014 extensively discuss 1- and 3-dimensional modeling of FTIR profiles of natural dehydrated olivine, with specific application to H+ profiles in Pali-aike olivine measured by Demouchy et al. 2006 and including discussion of H+ profiles measured by Peslier and Luhr 2006 and Denis et al. 2013.
 They conclude “The concentration profiles measured for Pali-aiki samples are characteristic of dehydration.
 However, they are neither consistent with PP process, which is too fast, nor with PV process, since a fast [001] axis is not observed.”
-Profiles reported in Pesler et al. 2008 and Peslier et al. 2015 could also be reasonably interpreted as having a fast direction || [100] rather than || [001].
-These many observations of dehydration rates intermediate between PP and PV with a fast direction || [100] in natural samples are fully consistent with the results of the experiments presented here.
+Profiles reported in Peslier et al. 2008 and Peslier et al. 2015 could also be reasonably interpreted as having a fast direction || a rather than || c.
+These many observations of dehydration rates intermediate between PP and PV with a fast direction || a in natural samples are fully consistent with the results of the experiments presented here.

-Our proposed Arrhenius lines are also consistent with the observation of hydrogren distribution in and around melt inclusions by Le Voyer et al. 2014 and Lloyd et al. 2013.
-Le Voyer et al. 2014 used SIMS data to map the bulk H around an olivine-hosted melt inclusion and found strongly anisotropic diffusion with a fast direction of [100].
-They interpreted this observed anisotropy as dehydration occuring by PP, but the results presented here demonstrate that dehydration can occur with a fast direction || [100] and diffusivities slower than PP. Lloyd et al. 2013 document the dependence of water loss from olivine-hosted melt inclusions on the size of the pyroclast.
+Our proposed Arrhenius laws are also consistent with the observation of H+ distribution in and around melt inclusions by Le Voyer et al. 2014 and Lloyd et al. 2013.
+Le Voyer et al. 2014 used SIMS data to map the bulk H+ around an olivine-hosted melt inclusion and found strongly anisotropic diffusion with a fast direction of a.
+They interpreted this observed anisotropy as dehydration occurring by PP, but the results presented here demonstrate that dehydration can occur with a fast direction || a and diffusivities slower than PP. Lloyd et al. 2013 document water loss from olivine-hosted melt inclusions as a function of the size of the pyroclast.
 Their implied diffusivity depends strongly on the choice of ascent rate in their model, requiring either short ascent times with PP or long ascent times with PV.
 Our results suggest that intermediate ascent times and diffusivities are also possible.